Burnham opposes digital ID and defends economic agenda after Reeves’ swipe

 “If he’s saying… anybody that says you can just borrow more, I do think that risks going the way of Liz Truss,” the Chancellor told LBC.

-Mr Burnham, a former New Labour minister and ex-MP for Lough, insisted his proposals had been misreported.
+Mr Burnham, a former New Labour minister and ex-MP for Leigh, insisted his proposals had been misreported.

 He had pitched the policies, which include reform of land value taxation and council tax, in a series of interviews with national media during which he refused to rule out a tilt at Sir Keir Starmer’s job.